JacksonO123/lampjs/lib/docs.md

 );
 ```

+The reactive function takes two parameters, the first is a callback, and the second is the list of state variables to re-render when they change.
+The parameters of the callback are the list of the state variables in the order they were provided (type safety is preserved).

-To make iterating an array reactively easier, you can use the `For` element.
+To make iterating a reactive array easier, you can use the `For` element.
 The `each` property is the array state variable, and the children of the component is a function that is ran for each item in the array to render it.
 The elements are rendered in a list in the parent component.

 Example: